Types of Licenses in Wrike

 Admins are users with extended rights to alter account-wide settings in Wrike and view or edit the other users.
 Admins can still only see tasks, folders, and projects shared with them.
 Enterprise accounts have the option to control individual admin permissions.

 Regular users have full rights within the workspace except for rights reserved for account admins.
 Regular users can be assigned as space admins with extended permissions within a particular space.
-To learn more about space management, go to the Manage Spaces page.
+To learn more about space management, click here.